 Mission:To address critical energy and environmental challenges by creating policy relevant research and educational opportunities that integrate natural, physical, and social science.

 The program's research has been supported by private, state, and federal grants and contracts.
 These grants and contracts allow for faculty and fellows to engage in interdisciplinary projects that have theoretical, empirical, and practical import for scholars and policymakers on topics as wide-ranging as the extraction of rare earth elements from coal ash to the impact of invasive species like asian carp on the ecosystem and tourism.

 With previous support from TNSCORE and the Tennessee Valley Authority, the Energy & Environment Forum has provided a place for the academic community to share their research findings from a broad set of national and international academic departments, researchers, and students with a common interest in energy and environment issues.

 An interdisciplinary committee of UT faculty invites four to six speakers each semester from fields such as ecology, economics, urban planning, law, atmospheric chemistry and sociology to present on occasional Thursdays from 1:00-2:30 p.m. in the Center’s Toyota Auditorium.
-Check for upcoming events here.
+For more information on upcoming events visit the events calendar here.

 Energy & Environment Distinguished Lecture: